 Effective transitions within the Foundation Stage depend largely on a commitment from early year’s providers to develop communication links between other local settings and schools.
 This will ensure greater continuity for children in their movement through the early year’s phases from home to setting and from room to room.
 The transition from one setting to another (early years to primary) should be seen as a seamless journey.

-Transition for a child with special educational needs and or disability (SEND) or an emerging concern which is being supported by a short term plan will require some additional planning to ensure that it is smooth and successful.
+The transition for a child with special educational needs and or disability (SEND) or an emerging concern which is being supported by a short term plan will require some additional planning to ensure that it is smooth and successful.

 It is considered good practice for early year’s providers to arrange a transition meeting to discuss the settling-in arrangements once they have received information about the provision/setting the child will be moving on to.

-To support robust transition in Early Years settings for children who have identified Special Educational Needs / Medical needs the Area SENCO Team, recommends you download and use of the Early Years version EYTSP (v.1.18) attached below.
+To support the robust transition into Early Years settings for children who have identified Special Educational Needs / Medical needs the Area SENCO Team, recommends you download and use (1) SEN Transition Support Planning document (v4.07.21).

-These proformas will support the individualised planning for the child and contains an agenda with specific questions that covers all the necessary information for the receiving phase/setting to effectively plan to meet the needs of the child.
+Each of these proformas supports the individualised planning for the child and contains an agenda with specific questions that covers all the necessary information for the receiving phase/setting to effectively plan to meet the needs of the child.

-The SEND Code of Practice says "Early years providers and schools should support children so that they are included in social groups and develop friendships.
+The SEND Code of Practice states "Early years providers and schools should support children so that they are included in social groups and develop friendships.
 This is particularly important when children are transferring from one phase of education to another (for example from nursery to primary school".
 The SEND code of practice 0 to 25 years (2015) can be found in useful documents.